“She is NOT a mom” the lady behind me LOUDLY whispered.

 “as it is written, “I have made you a father of many nations”[a]) in the presence of Him whom he believed—God, who gives life to the dead and calls those things which do not exist as though they did;”

 And when we look closer, all women are mothering something.
 We are made to mother, we are created in the image of the original Nurturer.
-Here’s one interesting definition of mother –
+Here’s one interesting definition of mother – something or someone that gives rise to or exercises protecting care over something else; origin or source.

 I am not saying we cannot or shouldn’t honor mothers for their care and selfless sacrifice.
 I have 3 month old twins, so I am no stranger to laying down my wants and desires for them.
 I spent 9 weeks on bedrest for their best interest, and I’d do it all over again for their highest good.
 The love of a mother is fierce and something to be honored, respected, and cherished!!